 While clients can still select their post-switch advisor, selection at this stage is somewhat rare.
 The vast majority of switches in our sample represent transfers of entire client groups, or "books of business," from one advisor to another at the same dealer.
-Upon being displaced, 85% of clients maintain an account at the same dealer and, conditional on staying, 87% of the clients end up with the same new advisor.
+Ninety percent of displaced clients who remain at the firm select the same new advisor.
 The variation that we examine in the two-way fixed effects model, therefore, is mostly unaffected by client-level selection.

 The estimates in Panel B of Table 4 show that advisors significantly influence the mutual fund fees paid by clients.
-The adjusted $R^2$ rises from 30.7% in the model with client fixed effects alone to 47.9% in the model with both client and advisor fixed effects.
+The adjusted R^2 rises from 24.9% in the model with client fixed effects alone to 62.0% in the model with both client and advisor fixed effects.
 The F-tests at the bottom of the table indicate that both sets of fixed effects are statistically highly significant.